October 1, 2021 | Issue # 197

 The call for nominations for consideration for the 2022 AACC Board of Directors slate closes today at 5:00 p.m.
 (ET).
 Current member CEOs may self-nominate or nominate colleagues for consideration by the Committee on Directors and Membership Services on November 4.
 (All nominees must be CEOs in good standing with the association.)
-Please submit all nominations via email to opens in a new firstname.lastname@example.org new email.
+Please submit all nominations via email to firstname.lastname@example.org.
 The nomination must include the nominee’s full name, job title, institution, email address, and phone number.

 The AACC Awards of Excellence and Dale P. Parnell Faculty Distinction applications will launch on October 4.
 Do you have a program, or person that has made or continues to make a difference in the lives of students?
 Submit an application beginning on October 4.
 The deadline for submissions is December 1.
 The nomination period is open for the Outstanding Alumni Awards.
 Nominations are being accepted until October 22.